 Lex turned, revealing a sharper jaw, more chiseled cheekbones, every goddamn hair predictably in place.
 He pinned her where she stood with eyes that were deceptively dark at a distance.
 Those, too, were more intense than memory served.

 She crossed her arms across her middle and hugged herself as if that would hold her in place.
 Eight weeks of scripting every word and gesture she would perform at this moment hadn’t accounted for the tidal wave of helpless yearning that threatened to push her toward him.
 Her lines vanished from memory as if they’d been written in sand.

 This movie had tormented her with equal parts promise and agony from the start.
 Now there could be no doubt it meant to break her heart before it finished with her.

-Here, miles from Denver, miles even from the nearest blink-and-miss-it town, hid a secret world.
+Here, miles from Denver, miles even from the nearest blink-and-miss-it town of Grayson, hid a secret world.
 From the city, this place existed only as a watercolor mural on a distant wall, vanishing when the spotlight of the sun dropped behind it and civilization aimed light at itself in defiance of the darkness.